ProxityStudios/typescript-starter/README.md

 ### Setup Guide

-1. Install the dependencies by using [this](#installscript) script
+1. Install dependencies by using [this](#installscript) script
-2. Rename the `.env example` file to `.env`
+2. Rename the `.env.development example` file to `.env.development`
-3. Start the development environment by using [this](#startdevelopment) script
+3. Start development by using [this](#startdevelopment) script
 4. Code somethings...

 #### Production Usage

 1. Build the project by using [this](#build) script
-2. Rename the `.env.production example` file to `.env.production`
+2. Rename the `.env example` file to `.env`
 3. Start the project by using [this](#start) script

 ### `TODO Highlighting` Extension Guide

-If you installed the "TODO Highlighting" extension, you can use the these prefixes:
+If you installed "TODO Highlighting" extension, you can use these prefixes:

 -  `TODO:` Something that should be done.
 -  `BUG:` Use this prefix if you write something about the bug.